adriansteffan/psychology-thesis/README.md

 ### Analysis

-1. Run the preprocessing for ICatcher and WebGazer
+1. Run the preprocessing for ICatcher and WebGazer (your own data)

+or

+1. Rename `output_example` and `exclusion_example` to `output` and `exclusion` (provided data)

+then

 2. Unzip `inlab_data.csv.zip` in `analysis/`

-3. Install the packages listed at the top of `main.R` (fancy versioning is probably not needed since these are pretty basic)
+3. Install the packages listed at the top of `main.R` (fancy versioning is probably not needed since these are commonly used)

 4. Run `main.R` using [RStudio](https://posit.co/download/rstudio-desktop/)

 ## Built with

+### ICatcher+
+This project leverages [ICatcher+](https://github.com/erelyotam/icatcher_plus), as described in the following publication:

+Erel, Y., Shannon, K. A., Chu, J., Scott, K., Struhl, M. K., Cao, P., Tan, X., Hart, P., Raz, G., Piccolo, S., Mei, C., Potter, C., Jaffe-Dax, S., Lew-Williams, C., Tenenbaum, J., Fairchild, K., Bermano, A., & Liu, S. (2023). iCatcher+: Robust and Automated Annotation of Infants’ and Young Children’s Gaze Behavior From Videos Collected in Laboratory, Field, and Online Studies.
+Advances in Methods and Practices in Psychological Science.

 ### OWLET
 This repository distributes a modified version of [OWLET](https://github.com/denisemw/OWLET), originally developed and released by Denise Werchan.
 Details on the system can be found in the accompanying publication:

 Werchan, D. M., Thomason, M. E., & Brito, N. H. (2022).
 OWLET: An Automated, Open-Source Method for Infant Gaze Tracking using Smartphone and Webcam Recordings.
 Behavior Research Methods.

-The modified files can be found in [preprocessing/src/owlet_slim](preprocessing/src/owlet_slim) and were trimmed down to the functionality needed for this project and extended to fit into our workflow.
-No changes to the original eye-tracking algorithm were made.
+The modified files can be found in [preprocessing/src/owlet_slim](preprocessing/src/owlet_slim) and were trimmed down to the functionality needed for this project and extended to fit into our workflow (Video FPS, etc.).
+Changes to the functionality were kept minimal, but behavior currently differs from the original, causing y coordinates to default to different values in some edge cases.

-### ICatcher+
-This project leverages [ICatcher+](https://github.com/erelyotam/icatcher_plus), as described in the following publication:

-Erel, Y., Shannon, K. A., Chu, J., Scott, K., Struhl, M. K., Cao, P., Tan, X., Hart, P., Raz, G., Piccolo, S., Mei, C., Potter, C., Jaffe-Dax, S., Lew-Williams, C., Tenenbaum, J., Fairchild, K., Bermano, A., & Liu, S. (2023). iCatcher+: Robust and Automated Annotation of Infants’ and Young Children’s Gaze Behavior From Videos Collected in Laboratory, Field, and Online Studies.
-Advances in Methods and Practices in Psychological Science.
+For further information on the changes, refer to [owlet_handler.py](preprocessing/src/owlet_handler.py) and the files in the [preprocessing/src/owlet_slim](preprocessing/src/owlet_slim) directory.

 ## Known Issues / Todos

 * Renders of gaze dots onto the calibration stimulus are a bit innacurate, as the renderer expects stimuli with fixed aspect ratios, but the calibration varied with the screen size.
 * OWLET expects 16:9 webcam videos.
 Videos get cropped to fit that aspect ratio when preprocessing the videos for OWLET; however, this has only been tested with videos that are already 16:9 or that get cropped from a longer format (e.g. 4:3).
 The feature could break for wider video formats (e.g. 21:9)
+* Additionally to the OWLET issues mentioned above, OWLET assumes that the screen aspect-ratio for stimulus presentation is a fixed 16:9, therefore creating inaccurate results in other cases.

 ## License